Lectem/BadAccessGuards/Benchmarks.md

 This seems to be a totally acceptable overhead in most cases given the chances it has to detect issues.
 Any object containing the equivalent of two pointers will most likely see only a small decrease in performance for `push_back`.

+Compared to thread sanitizer, this is 5 to 30 times faster.
+Of course the detection level is way lower, but this is great as a smoketest since your code runs a lot during development.

 On games for which we tested the guards, less than 2% of regression in frame duration was observed.
 Which makes sense, since you do not (rather, should not) spend most of your time doing operations on containers.